HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/installation.rst

 **Requirements**

-It is recommended to install DEM in a dedicated ``Conda`` environment to ensure that all dependencies have the correct version (see steps below).
+It is recommended to install DEM in a dedicated ``Conda`` environment to ensure that all dependencies are available in compatible versions (see the steps below).

-To run optimisation studies, it is required to install a solver prior to installing DEM.
-However, DEM can also be run as simulations only, without the need for a solver.
-Optimisation in DEM is implemented using the `Calliope <https://calliope.readthedocs.io/en/stable/index.html>`_ framework.
-Accordingly, a solver listed on the `documentation page <https://calliope.readthedocs.io/en/stable/user/installation.html>`_ can be selected.
+To run optimisation studies, a solver must be installed before installing DEM.
+If only simulations are required, no solver installation is necessary.
+Optimisation in DEM is implemented using the `Calliope <https://calliope.readthedocs.io/en/stable/index.html>`_ framework, and any solver listed on the `Calliope documentation page <https://calliope.readthedocs.io/en/stable/user/installation.html>`_ can be used.

 .. note::
-  DEM has been tested with `Calliope v0.6.8 <https://calliope.readthedocs.io/en/v0.6.8/index.html>`_ running with the `Gurobi <https://www.gurobi.com/>`_ solver.
+  DEM has been tested with `Calliope v0.6.8 <https://calliope.readthedocs.io/en/v0.6.8/index.html>`_ in combination with the `Gurobi <https://www.gurobi.com/>`_ solver.

 **Step 1: Create the Conda Environment**